ahtngl/project_2209/README.md

 Differentiating between these two entities is crucial for accurate B-ALL monitoring , but it is often challenging and , in many cases , cannot be reliably achieved

 ## The Solution
-Using supervised machine learning to figure out how to classify these cells
+Using supervised machine learning to determine the optimal linear combination of parameters for classifying these cell populations

 ## What We Know
 Aberrant antigen expression of neoplastic B lineage lymphoblasts: